giachello/beoplay/README.md

 ## Events

-Beoplay also generates events (`beoplay_notification`) where you can track status changes of the speaker and also button presses on the remote control.
-You can use this to enable all kinds of cool experiences (e.g., catch buttons like `LIGHT` to control automations on the Home Assistant)
+Beoplay also generates events (`beoplay_notification`) where you can track status changes of the speaker.
+You can use this to enable all kinds of cool experiences (e.g., catch buttons like `A.MEM` to control automations on the Home Assistant like starting a streaming player)

 <img width="739" alt="image" src="https://user-images.githubusercontent.com/60585229/145608754-8107acb5-fb85-447a-87bd-3f3804e5e3ed.png">